-The cry for change in the Lord's church has been heard with increasing frequency and intensity in recent years.
-Those calling for change in the church seem determined to effect it at whatever cost it may exact on the body of Christ.
-This cry is heard in various books that our brethren have written (e.g., The Church in Transition, by Jim Woodroof, The Cruciform Church, by Leonard Allen, Navigating the Winds of Change, by Lynn Anderson).
-It is heard in various journals and papers (e.g., Wineskins, Christian Chronicle).
-It is heard in speeches made at lectureships, conferences, and workshops (e.g., Nashville Jubilee, Tulsa Soul-winning Workshop, unity forums with the Independent Christian Church, and various university lectureships).
-Besides the books that have been written, articles and even workshops are now appearing more frequently that provide instruction on how to accomplish unauthorized changes in local churches.
-The workshops on "how to grow a church" are generally conducted by liberals who have little respect for Scriptural Truth and who have gotten their ideas from denominational sources rather than from the Bible.
+The cry for change in the Lord's church has been heard with increasing frequency and intensity.
+Those calling for changes in the church, like their political counterparts, seem determined to effect it at whatever price it may exact on the body of Christ.
+This cry seen in various books that our brethren have written (e.g., The Church in Transition, by Jim Woodroof, The Cruciform Church, by Leonard Allen).
+It is in various journals (e.g., Image, Wineskins, Christian Chronicle).
+It is heard in speeches made at lectureships, conferences, and workshops (e.g., Nashville "Jubilee," Tulsa Soul-winning Workshop, "unity" forums, various university campuses, et al.).
+Articles and even workshops are now appearing frequently on how to accomplish change and how to be "change agents" in local congregations.